 Mira Loew and Jane Frances Dunlop have been exchanging.
 Exchange, a back and forth, one thing for another process, a way of conversing, a way of accumulating, a way of understanding.
 For Bus TV, Loew and Dunlop share a new work that is the consequence of a set of exchanges occurring over spring 2020.
 A series of videos form an intimate conversation about distance, isolation, depression and the consequences of stopping by choice and by necessity.
 The conversation ebbs and flows, sometimes with distinct voices and sometimes not. ‘full moon to new moon (hands, fastness, surprise)’ captures the long-distance friendship of two artists as they attempt to sit with circumstances of personal and global consequence.

-‘full moon to new moon (hands, fastness, surprise)’ will be launched three times at 7pm in each of Melbourne, London, and Toronto (where the artists reside).
+‘full moon to new moon (hands, fastness, surprise) & other exchanges)’ will be launched three times at 7pm in each of Melbourne, London, and Toronto (where the artists reside).

 Mira Loew is artist, photographer and sometimes choreographer.
 Her work focuses on how spaces are inhabited, claimed, measured, negotiated and experienced through and with the body.
 She lives in London, UK.